FelixOnline/v2/content/articles/2014-11-6-reflections-on-oscar-pistorius-marikana-and-the-media.md

 subtitle: >
   Christy Kelly talks about Equality in the Media
 date: "2014-11-06 18:26:59 +0000"

 # Attributes from Felix Online V1
 id: "4763"
 old_path: /comment/4763/reflections-on-oscar-pistorius-marikana-and-the-media
 aliases:
  - /comment/4763/reflections-on-oscar-pistorius-marikana-and-the-media
+imported: true
+comments:
+ - Miestnosti a prostriedky mu ma aj obmedzenia pecifikovan vlastnkom Barbour Antistatic Transport Waxed urlhttpwwwsnjacademicscomSerungffumaenyurongfuzonhe2mfyowsflp287htmlBarbour Antistatic Transport WaxedurlWhat does that even mean Are you saying that the song is so tameinoffensive that it appropriate for a kids movie Because it was made for a kids movie Or are you saying that this track is potentially so fire that it deserves to be the end credits song for one of the greatest animated films of all timeFresh Water Pearl Jewellery The Choice of Young Generation And Fashion Designers Bogner Franca Rose Drucken Faltbare Skifahren Wandern urlhttpwwwintimsportcomCategotrydebognerbncdhspup174htmlBogner Franca Rose Drucken Faltbare Skifahren WandernurlOr are they simply normal people who overcame their biological limits through sheer force of will and obsessive training Barbour Radfahren Lady urlhttpwwwsomeofmyeggscomDepayjgmentdeyuron

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - snb11

+# Homepage control params
 headline: true
 featured: true